-Discussion: With phosphate and the ammonia, there is a sharp decrease during the first few irrigation events as the nutrient is taken up by the grass or washed away.
-The nitrate instead increases as the ammonia nitrifies into nitrate and then decreases as it too is washed away or absorbed.
-The sod treatments almost always had higher values in all three tested ions, likely because transplanting severs roots of the plants.
-In most cases the high rate of biochar resulted in lower concentrations of each ion in the soil solution than the corresponding control and low treatments.
+Discussion: With phosphate and the ammonia, there was a sharp decrease during the first few irrigation events as the nutrient was taken up by the turf or washed away.
+The nitrate increased as the ammonia nitrifies into nitrate and then decreased as it was washed away or absorbed.
+The sod treatments almost always had higher values in all three tested ions, likely because the transplanting process severs roots of the plants.
+In most cases, the high rate of biochar resulted in lower of concentrations each ion in the soil solution compared to the corresponding control and low biochar treatments.